You’ve probably heard the term “CRM” if you are a business owner or sales manager. But what does it really mean?

 Today growing businesses manage customer connections and information in a variety of ways.
 Some use old fashioned note cards and filing systems.
 Others store information on their mobile phone while on the go.
 Others use Excel spreadsheets or Google documents.
 While that may help in the short term when you have a small team and don’t plan on scaling your business, if you want to scale for fast growth, it may be time to consider a CRM system to help you collect your precious business data in one place, make it accessible via the cloud, and free up your time to focus on delighting customers rather than letting valuable insights and information fall through the cracks.

-Purple Haze work with a number of commercially available CRM systems and can help to recommend a suitable platform for your business if you don’t already have one.
+Purple Haze works with a number of commercially available CRM systems and can help to recommend a suitable platform for your business if you don’t already have one.
 We also help to manage existing CRM systems, inputting and cleansing data and ensuring that it is kept up-to-date.